pliu/k8splayground/README.md

 - kubectl commands
 - how Kubernetes networking works (e.g. look at ip routes on the Docker "hosts")
-- the effect of deleting hosts (Docker "hosts", in this case)
+- the effect of deleting hosts (Docker "hosts", in this case) or the kubelets on them
 - how Helm works
 - how kubeadm works
 - explore various kubectl plugins